Like a Local Guide

 - Palermo | Touristification:

-I'll now open a small parenthesis on touristification to help first-time visitors avoid the traps and get the right advice from the start.
-If you ever pay more than €1.50 for an arancina or for an sicilian rotisserie, just remember that, in my opinion, in 90% of cases, that extra cost doesn't come with any better quality or a larger size and is simply unwarranted.
+I'll now open a big parenthesis on touristification to help first-time visitors avoid the traps and get the right advice from the start.
+If you ever pay more than €1.50 / €1.70 for an arancina or for an sicilian rotisserie, just remember that, in my opinion, in 90% of cases, that extra cost doesn't come with any better quality or a larger size and is simply unwarranted.

-When it comes to arancine or an rotisserie (street food), it's true that Palermo has some real gems like the previously mentioned Bar Turistico with a price of €2.20 and Pasticceria Oscar 1965 at €2.00.
-But honestly, as a "Palermitano Doc", I believe that paying more than €2.20 for an arancina is nothing short of a rip-off.
+When it comes to arancine or an rotisserie (street food), as a "Palermitano Doc", I believe that paying more than €2.20 for an arancina is nothing short of a rip-off.

 To back up my claim, consider that until a few years ago, no matter where you went – be it a bar, rosticceria, or pastry shop – the price for quality Sicilian street food was pretty much the same, varying only by a few cents.